 While surfing the Internet, I read about the new Geochron® Digital 4K .
 Before the Internet, this was the only way to see the Sunrise and Sunset on Earth in real-time and in sync with the Earth’s 23.4 degree axial tilt against the Sun.
 I searched to see if somebody had developed a similar system that would run off a local computer.
 What I found was a World Sun Clock , developed and described by Wesley, N2WES.
 It was an inexpensive alternative to the commercial model and was operated by a Raspberry Pi.

 An easy new project for the shack was immediately started using a spare LCD monitor and a Raspberry Pi.
-Following Wesley’s information on the website, I had my own World Sun Clock operating in about an hour.
-In the future, I will modify the monitor by placing the Raspberry Pi inside the housing and allow it to run independently using the monitor power supply.
+Following Wesley’s information on the website, and some additional programming tools, I had my own World Sun Clock operating in about an hour.
+A future modification build will have the Raspberry Pi housed inside the monitor, where it can run independently using the monitor power supply.
 This project makes a nice addition to the shack and helps find a use for an old monitor.

 Programming notes for the RPI World Sun Clock may be downloaded here.